DISPATCH -- Decentralized Informed Spatial Planning and Assignment of Tasks for Cooperative Heterogeneous Agents: Experiments

 \subsection{Fairness and Efficiency Analysis}

 Table~\ref{tab:eg_hungarian_results} and Figure~\ref{fig:fairness_scatter} summarize results across all configurations.
-For the \textbf{Eisenberg--Gale (EG)} formulation, we compare EG-MARL, Online Assignment, and the Centralized Oracle.
-The Hungarian and Min--Max Distance methods serve as centralized baselines without corresponding MARL or online counterparts.
+For the Eisenberg--Gale (EG) formulation, we compare EG-MARL, Online Assignment, and the Centralized Oracle.
+The Hungarian and Min--Max Distance methods serve as centralized baselines.
 Metrics include completion time ($T$), total distance ($D$), and fairness ($F(\rho)$), where lower $T$ and $D$ and higher $F(\rho)$ indicate better performance.

 \FloatBarrier